Famous Wrongful Death Cases

 Below is a discussion of only a handful of the many high-profile wrongful death cases making the headlines.

-Aaliyah Haughton, popularly known as “Aaliyah,” was a popular singer and actress who sold millions of albums.
+Aaliyah Haughton, known by her stage name “Aaliyah,” was a popular singer and actress who sold millions of albums.
 Tragically, in the summer of 2001, at the age of 22, she died in an airplane crash after making a music video for one of her singles in the Bahamas.
 The crash occurred very near the runway, shortly after take-off.
 An investigation determined the plane was overloaded.
 Questions were also raised concerning the pilot.
 Aaliyah’s parents filed a wrongful death lawsuit against numerous defendants, including the recording company and the company that employed the pilot.
 The parents eventually settled the lawsuit.

 Anton Yelchin was an actor in movies and television shows, perhaps best known for his roles in recent Star Trek movies.
 One morning, in June 2016, Mr. Yelchin died when his Jeep Grand Cherokee pinned him against a gate at his home.
-The actor’s parents have expressed their intention to sue Fiat Chrysler, including for punitive damages, alleging that their son’s vehicle was defective.
+The actor’s parents filed a lawsuit against Fiat Chrysler, including for punitive damages, alleging that their son’s vehicle was defective.
+The case was eventually settled out of court.

 Call for a Free Consultation